yjkedwards/circRNAFlow/quick_start_2/README.md

 ln -vs ../modules
 ln -vs ../circRNAFlow.DSL2.nf
 ```
 6. Create an SBATCH file (say "sbatch_me.sh") which will run the pipeline.
 An example is below is available to be  edited and customized.
 Note that "##########" show some parts to take note of and possibly customize.
 Some paths and modules will likely need to be customized.
+The email address will need to be updated too.
 ```
 #!/bin/bash
 #SBATCH --job-name=nextflow_demo